Abdur-Rafay-AR/Abdur-Rafay-AR/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning TensorFlow and React
+- 🌱 I’m currently learning R and React
 - 💬 Ask me about chess openings♟️
 - ⚡ Fun fact: Proficient in 2 international languages.